djamsoft/AndroidForLumia/README.md

 # AndroidForLumia
-Create and android ROM that works on Lumia (Microsoft) phones
+Create an android ROM that works on Lumia (Microsoft) phones

 So...
 Microsoft fan here has a Lumia 950XL.
 I really like, fantasctic camera, fabulous screen, etc.